ryanatkn/gro/src/lib/docs/task.md

   - When a directory is given to Gro, it prints all of the tasks found inside it, both relative to the current working directory and Gro's directory.
-    So when you run `gro src` or simply `gro`, it'll print all tasks available both in your project and Gro.
+    So when you run `gro` by itself, it prints all tasks available both in your project and Gro.
   - The trailing `.task.ts` in the file path provided to `gro` is optional, so for example, `gro foo/bar` is the same as `gro foo/bar.task.ts`.